gengstrand/clojure-news-feed/server/k8s/README.md

 ### Spinning up the Services

-Once you have provisioned your cluster on the Public Cloud vendor of choice, you can proceed with the cloud vendor neutral Kubernetes commands.
+Whether you have provisioned your cluster on the Public Cloud vendor of choice or running a local version of Kubernetes, you can proceed with the cloud vendor neutral Kubernetes commands.

 ```
 kubectl create -f cassandra-service.yaml